 Boredom and frustration often work together to create a very vicious cycle.

-If you find yourself here – trust me I understand the anxiety that comes with doing absolutely anything.
-From making the bed, showering or eating a meal.
+Trust me, if you find yourself here, I understand the anxiety that comes with doing absolutely anything from making the bed, showering or eating a meal.

 I know that the lines between physical illness and mental illness are often blurred for us.
 Sometimes you don’t want to shower or eat because your body just says “no!”

-But there’s a difference between feeling fundamentally bored because of your chronic illness and feeling consistency unsatisfied, uninspired and drained.
+But there’s a difference between feeling fundamentally bored because of your chronic illness and feeling consistently unsatisfied, uninspired and drained.

-In any case, you may want to monitor your mental health every now and then.
+In any case, you may want to monitor your mental health now and then.

 Please know that this is not a professional assessment.
 This is merely an additional daily step you can take just to help you get a bit more clarity on the matter.